jurisv/WebRTC/readme.md

 The screen should look something like this:

 <img src="/WebRTC/resources/images/FireBaseApi.png" border=0 width=600 />

+Add your secret key and URL to your `server-config.json` file in the `adminsettings.serviceprovider.firebase` section.

 ### Step 3.
 Start Server & Initial Setup